gilnam74/vex-sneppet/VEX-Quick-start.md

 ## Points
 #### Point concept
 Point is a basement of 3 Dimensional data representation and its a core entity in Houdini.
-Understanding points allow understanding a huge part of SOP context in Houdini.
+Understanding points allow understanding a huge part of SOP context (an area where you are creating models) in Houdini.
 To make things simple you can consider the single point as a complete geometry of any complexity.

 **Point** in Houdini is a basic container in 3D space with a number of **attributes** associated with it.
 **Attributes** are just variables on points to store data.
 The minimal amount of point attributes is one: point position in the scene (`P`).
 Point position is a built-in [vector](Programming-basics#data-types) attribute, it holds 3 float number: point position in X, Y and Z in the global coordinate system (scene).